jangirrishabh/jangirrishabh.github.io/_posts/2018-03-25-Overcoming-exploration-demos.md

 > OpenAI recently released their Baselines implementation of Hindsight Experience Replay along with a set of [_request for robotics research_](https://blog.openai.com/ingredients-for-robotics-research/).
 This blog points towards my work in progress for the implementation of the paper ["Overcoming Exploration in Reinforcement Learning with Demonstrations" Nair et al.](https://arxiv.org/pdf/1709.10089.pdf) which comes under *Combine HER with recent advances in RL*

+## Hindsight Experience Replay
+In the case of a sparse reward setting, which is usally easier to use when explaining a complex robotics task, there are not many rollouts with positive rewards.
+Now even in these failed rollouts where no reward was obtained, the agent can transform them into successful ones by assuming that a state it saw in the rollout was the actual goal.
+Usually HER is used with any off-policy RL algorithm assuming that for every state we can find a goal corresponding to this state.
+Think of trying to shoot a football into a goal, in the unsuccessful tries you hit the ball left to the pole and it does not get inside the goal.
+But now assume that the goal was originally a little left to where it now is, such that this trial would have been successful in that imaginary case!
+Now this imaginary case does not help you to learn how to hit the ball exactly in the goal, but you do learn how to hit the ball in a case where the goal was a little to the left, all this was possible because we shifted the goal (to an observed state in the rollout) and gave a reward for it.

+HER is a good technique that helps the agent to learn from sparse rewards, but trying to solve robotics tasks with such sparse rewards can be very slow and the agent might not ever reach to some states that are important because of the exploration problem.
+Think of the case of grasping a block with a robotic arm, the probability of taking the grasp action exactly when the arm position is perfectly above the block in a particular orientation is very low.
+Thus an improvement to HER would be if we could use expert demonstrations provided to the agent in a way to overcome the exploration problem.

+Further in this blog you will read about my implementation of the paper "Overcoming Exploration in Reinforcement Learning with Demonstrations" Nair et al. which introduces ways to use demonstartions along with HER in a sparse reward case to overcome the exploration problems and solve some complex robotics tasks!

 **Abstract from the original paper** - Exploration in environments with sparse rewards has been a persistent problem in reinforcement learning (RL).
 Many tasks are natural to specify with a sparse reward, and manually shaping a reward function can result in suboptimal performance.
 However, finding a non-zero reward is exponentially more difficult with increasing task horizon or action dimensionality.
 This puts many real-world tasks out of practical reach of RL methods.
 In this work, we use demonstrations to overcome the exploration problem and successfully learn to perform long-horizon, multi-step robotics tasks with continuous control such as stacking blocks with a robot arm.
 Our method, which builds on top of Deep Deterministic Policy Gradients and Hindsight Experience Replay, provides an order of magnitude of speedup over RL on simulated robotics tasks.
 It is simple to implement and makes only the additional assumption that we can collect a small set of demonstrations.
 Furthermore, our method is able to solve tasks not solvable by either RL or behavior cloning alone, and often ends up outperforming the demonstrator policy.